alexwlchan/alexwlchan.net/src/_articles/2020/2020-05-24-human-friendly-dates-in-javascript.md

 ---
-layout: post
+layout: article
 date: 2020-05-24 11:08:57 +00:00
 title: Showing human-friendly dates in JavaScript
 summary: What's a nicer way to show a date than an ISO 8601 timestamp?
-tags:
+topics:
-  - javascript
+  - JavaScript
-  - datetime shenanigans
+  - Datetime shenanigans
-  - web development
-old_syntax_highlighting: true
 ---

 At work, we have an API for tracking the state of ingests in [our digital archive].